TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/TypesShowitem.rst

     Configuration of the displayed order of fields in FormEngine and their tab alignment.

-    The whole string is a comma :php:`,` separated list of tokens.
-Each token can have keywords separated by semicolon :php:`;`.
+    The whole string is a comma `,` separated list of tokens.
+Each token can have keywords separated by semicolon `;`.

     Each comma separated token is one of the following: